braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/notification_options.md

 ---
-nav_title: Notification Options (Android)
+nav_title: "Notification Options (Android)"
-platform: Message_Building_and_Personalization
-subplatform: Push
 page_order: 5
+page_type: reference
+description: "This reference article covers several Android Notification Option and how to best use them within Braze campaigns."

+platform: Android
+channel:
+  - Push
+tool:
+  - Docs
+  - Dashboard
+  - Campaigns
 ---

 # Android Notification Options

-If you want to categorize your messages and group them in your user's notification tray, you can utilize Androids's Notification Channels feature through Braze.
+> If you want to categorize your messages and group them in your user's notification tray, you can utilize Androids's Notification Channels feature through Braze.

 Create your Android Push Campaign, then look to the top of the composer.
 There, you'll see a dropdown labeled Notification Channels.